vJechsmayr/JavaScriptAlgorithms/README.md

 To contribute make sure the Algorithm isn't commited yet!
 Make sure to add the number of the Issue in your PR.

+## Folders and Files
+Please make sure your file is in the correct Folder - You can find a `Algorithms_ToDo`-File in the Folders where your Algorithm is listed.
+Please delete your Algorithm from this file when adding your file with the Algorithm to the directory.

 ## Getting Started
 * Fork this repository (Click the Form button, top right of this page)